 What is your favorite cold remedy?
 Sometimes people rely on drugstore products, but they may not be aware of the potential side effects from a multi-symptom cold product.
 As a result, we frequently prefer home remedies, such as chicken soup or thyme tea.
-Some readers are curious about elderberry (Sambucus nigra or Sambucus canadensis), a botanical product that has been used for decades or longer.
+Some readers are curious about herbs, especially elderberry (Sambucus nigra or Sambucus canadensis).
+This botanical product has been used for decades or longer.
 Above all, it has a reputation for boosting the immune response.
 Some readers have tried it, while others are wondering if it would help them.

 Q. I have COPD.
 During the winter months I am very susceptible to cold or flu virus infections that affect my lungs.

 I had recently read about Sambucus syrup being very popular in Germany and decided I should give it a chance.
 A standardized elderberry syrup I found in the drugstore is supposed to be similar to the Sambucus syrup sold in Germany.
 I purchased a couple of bottles and started taking the recommended “maintenance” dose.
 Time will tell if it is effective for me.

 A. People like you with COPD (chronic obstructive pulmonary disease) need to be extra careful about upper respiratory infections.
 They can make breathing even more difficult.
 In addition to staying current with your influenza immunizations, you might consider additional protective approaches.

 Elderberry (Sambucus nigra or Sambucus canadensis) has a reputation as a remedy for viral respiratory infections.
 A meta-analysis of randomized controlled trials found that elderberry supplementation reduced symptoms significantly (Complementary Therapies in Medicine, Feb.
 2019).
 The authors suggest that elderberry would be preferable to antibiotics and certain other prescription drugs in treating viral infections like colds.
 (Antibiotics are not effective against viral infections.)